wrandall22/robbyronk.github.com/ntier.md

 REST Client should:
 - Use $http or $resource
 - Abstract away HTTP details
-- Transmogrify JSON into POJSOs
+- Transmogrify JSON into POJOs

 REST Client should not:
 - Leak HTTP details up